Gbury/dolmen/doc/tuto.md

   (* Parse the file, and we get a tuple:
     - format: the guessed format (according to the file extension)
     - loc: some meta-data used for source file locations
-    - statements: the list of top-level directives found in the file *) let format, loc, parsed_statements = Logic.parse_file file in
+    - statements: a lazy list of top-level directives found in the file *) let format, loc, parsed_statements_lazy = Logic.parse_all (`File file) in

+  (* Any lexing/parsing error will be raised when forcing the lazy list
+     of statements *)
+  let parsed_statements = Lazy.force parsed_statements_lazy in

   (* You can match on the detected format of the input *) let () =